 The exhibit currently features a 16-foot wrap-around mural of the bay’s habitats that, quite literally, paints a vibrant picture of the Coastal Bays estuary.
 The mural was completed by local artist Leslie Belloso.
-In the future, people will also be invited into the display by using 3D fabrications and models of the marsh and the plants and animals found in our bays’ waters, and interpretive signage to spark interest to its visitors to learn more about the watershed they are currently a part of.
-It will also include QR codes that will link to English and Spanish audio and a webpage to provide a deeper opportunity for connection with the watershed.
+The community is also invited into the display through the use of 3D models of the marsh and the animals found in our bays’ waters, and interpretive signage to spark interest to visitors to learn more about the watershed they are currently a part of.
+Two of the signs include QR codes to help visitors continuing learning long after they leave the exhibit space.
+If you also want to check out those resources, click on the two blue buttons below that read “How Will You Explore?” and “You Can Make a Difference”.
+In the future, the exhibit will have that English and Spanish audio and more online resources such as an interactive mural tour of all the plants and animals.”

 For more information on the Ocean City Life Saving Station Museum, click here